What WorkSafe can pay for

 For more information regarding the applicable rates please refer to:

-- Treatment and services unrelated to the work-related injury or illness Treatment or services provided by telephone or other non face to face mediums where not provided for in the Medicare Benefits Schedule
+- treatment or services provided by telephone or other non face to face mediums where not provided for in the Medicare Benefits Schedule